 Cléo joined the committee in February 2018, using her skill, network and dedication to good use within RE Women to help the cause of diversity & inclusion within the property industry.
 Her aim is to make the property world a better place, and not just for women, as she strongly believes diversity will enrich the property industry.

 Pav speaks English and Punjabi.
-She works for a City Law Firm in London within the Real Estate sector as a Legal Assistant.
-Pav is also studying part-time for her legal qualifications.
+She works for Fladgate LLP in London within the Real Estate sector as a Commercial Property Lawyer.